Project-Silicium/Mu-Silicium/README.md

 ## Credits

-This repo is based on [SurfaceDuoPkg](https://github.com/WOA-Project/SurfaceDuoPkg)
+This repo is based on [SurfaceDuoPkg](https://github.com/WOA-Project/SurfaceDuoPkg) wich is maintained by [Gustave Monce](https://github.com/gus33000)

 ## License